BensThoughts/next-mdx-filesystem/README.md

 If `title` is not in the mdx front matter it will be equal to the `fileName`.

-If `date` is not in the mdx front matter it will be equal to the `mtimeDate` as yyyy-mm-dd.
+If `date` is not in the mdx front matter it will be equal to the `mtimeDate` as *yyyy-mm-dd*.

-`slug` is always equal to the slug path and cannot be manually set in mdx front matter.
+`slug`: is always equal to the slug path and cannot be manually set in mdx front matter.

-`T` is the shape of *your* metadata as you defined when you imported `next-mdx-filesystem`
+`T`: is the shape of *your* metadata as you defined when you imported `next-mdx-filesystem`

 #### DirectoryTree